acc15/vlcrm/README.md

 Windows build requires either `MSYS2` or some kind of Linux virtual machine (`Docker`, `WSL` or `VirtualBox`)

-`MSYS2` or linux machine must have `mingw-w64` installed, to install on Ubuntu:
+`MSYS2` or linux machine must have `mingw-w64` installed, to install it on Ubuntu:

     sudo apt-get install mingw-w64